 Western Regional Graduate Program

 The UA Zuckerman College of Public Health participates in the Western Regional Graduate Program (WRGP), which makes high-quality, distinctive graduate programs and healthcare-related programs available to students of the West at the resident tuition rate.
-If you are a resident of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming, you may be eligible to enroll in the MPH, MS, PhD, and DrPH programs at Arizona resident tuition rates.
+If you are a resident of Alaska, Arizona, California, Colorado, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming, you may be eligible to enroll in the MPH, MS, PhD, and DrPH programs at Arizona resident tuition rates.
 This is similar to a scholarship of $20,000 per year.
 You may need to provide proof that you are a resident of one of these states, typically in the form of a state-issued ID.

 In order to apply for the WRGP program, you will need to complete the College of Public Health Scholarship & Teaching Assistantship Application, which will be e-mailed to you with your offer of admission.

 If admitted to a graduate program within the College of Public Health, International Students will need to complete the Financial Guarantee and submit it to the UA Graduate College so that they may process your visa.
 Financial need of international students is generally much greater than our available resources are to provide.
 For this reason, we are unable to provide full financial guarantees.
 You will be considered for the same level of aid as domestic students.

 Assistantships and Other Sources of Support